Permanent Residence UK 2026 : Requirements & How to Get It

 Section F: What happens if permanent residence rules are misunderstood or breached?

-Permanent residence provides long-term security, but mistakes in understanding or applying the rules can have serious consequences.
+Permanent residence offers long-term stability, but errors in how the rules are understood or applied can unravel that position quickly.
 These consequences can affect individuals directly and, in many cases, employers as well.
 The Home Office and UKVI focus on whether the law has been applied correctly, not on whether an error was accidental.

 1. What happens if a permanent residence application is refused?